tjy001/Assignment-2/README.md

 - [x] A ​cart page​ listing the products that were added to the cart, with buttons to modify the number of products in the cart
 - [x] Cart page section showing the subtotal for all the items in the cart
 - [x] ReactJs was used for this assignment
-- [x] https://fakestoreapi.com is/was down so custom objects were used to simulate the data fetched by the API, certain functions modified/commented out since the API is/was down
+- [x] https://fakestoreapi.com is/was still down so data is instead fetched from the temporary API at https://fakestoreapi.herokuapp.com/

 ### Bonus Features
 - [ ] Write meaningful test cases only on cart page using jest and react-testing-library.